VincentPaulV/CS252-OS-Assignment/Q1-2.24/README.md

 * The file descriptor(int fd) is mentioned
 * The text being read is in buffer(void *buf)
 * The count (size_t - unsigned integer in POSIX) is 512 or 1024 bytes read.
+* The number of bytes read is returned (0 indicates EOF), and the file position is advanced by this number.

 ### 2. **write():**
 ```